 Begin by preheating your oven to 300 degrees F. Coat the cups in a mini muffin pan with cooking spray and set the pan aside.

-In a large bowl, combine the eggs whites, salt, and sugar.
+In a large bowl, lightly whisk together the eggs whites, salt, and sugar to combine.
 Then, with a fork, mix in the coconut.